canhminhdo/DQL/ReadMe.md

 cd CDQL && maude examples/teleport.maude
 ```

-Note that for `verifying sequential quantum protocols using BDQL and PDQL`, all necessary files are in the outermost folder.
+Note that for `verifying sequential quantum protocols using BDQL and PDQL`, all necessary files are in the outermost folder and the `PDQL` folder, respectively.
 Meanwhile, `verifying concurrent quantum protocols using CDQL`, all necessary files are in the `CDQL` folder.

 - For testing, go to the `test` folder and run the `./tester` file in CLI.